opis-colibri/core/1.x/routing/routes.md

 #### Domain constraints

-Routes can be constrained to be available only for a specific domain or sub-domain, by using the `domain` method.
+By using the `domain` method, routes can be constrained to be available only for a specific domain or sub-domain.

 ```php
 $route('/', function(){